ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter21.md

 <small>*But also he is good in bed.</small>

 Then, he realised, “Wait!
 Something feels different inside me.
-It’s a golden core!
-How strange is that, at my waking up, to find that I have a golden core!”
+It’s a Golden Core!
+How strange is that, at my waking up, to find that I have a Golden Core!”

 “I’ll let it be for now,” he decided.
 “Eventually, things will clear up.
 Right now, I have something else in mind.”